rektbydead/PathFindingAlgorithmsVisualizer/README.md

 # DONE
 Algorithms:
   - A*
+  - Best-first-search
   - Dijkstra
-  - Best-first-search
   - Breadth-first-search
   - Depth-first-search

-Heuristics (to be used by heuristic algortihms like A*):
+Heuristics (to be used by heuristic algorithms like A*):
   - Manhattan
   - Euclidean
   - Chebyshev

 # TODO
   - Change UI
-  - Add diagonal movement (opticional)
+  - Add diagonal movement (optional)